 End of Project Celebrations – Often having a celebratory food buffet helps to mark the ending of special explorations and projects.
 Sometimes the food is also representative of the exploration or project.

-Staff Birthday Lunches – C5 provides lunch each month for all staff members in the center on a day that marks the staff birthdays in that month.
+Staff Training Days and Birthday Lunches – C5 provides food for in-house training; All-Staff Meetings; Professional Development Days, and a birthday lunch each month for all staff in a center marking the birthdays in that month.

-Receptions – C5 provides special food, music, and flowers for most Classroom Level Parent Group Meetings; in-house training; All Staff Meetings; and, Professional Development Days.
+Receptions and Special Events – C5 provides special food, music, and flowers for most Classroom Level Parent Group Meetings; and Parents Night Out.

 Staff Appreciation – Parents and family members bring in food buffets at various times throughout the year in recognition of the instructional and administrative staff members.